Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 • A spray bottle

-Dog is sprayed with zeolite water in a spray bottle - supports during shedding.
+Dog being sprayed with zeolite water in a spray bottle - supports during shedding.

 Preparation: